nightsbird/MicroPressure_Arduino_Library/README.md

-SparkFun MicroPressure Arduino Library
+MicroPressure Arduino Library
 ========================================

 <img src="https://cdn.sparkfun.com/assets/parts/1/5/3/4/0/16476-SparkFun_Qwiic_MicroPressure_Sensor-01.jpg" alt="SparkFun Qwiic MicroPressure Sensor Library" style="max-width:50%"/>

 [*SEN-16476*](https://www.sparkfun.com/products/16476)

-This library is used for interfacing the *SparkFun Qwiic MicroPressure Sensor* board.
+This library is used for interfacing the Honeywell micropressure dev boards and *SparkFun Qwiic MicroPressure Sensor* board.
 This board runs at 3.3V. *Level shifting is needed if you are not using a 3.3V device to communicate with it*.

 Repository Contents
 -------------------